Sugar Bowl updates: Everything we know about the status of the playoff game

 A deadly attack in New Orleans has cast a shadow on Wednesday night’s college football playoff matchup between Notre Dame and Georgia.

-At least ten people are dead and over 30 injured after an assailant plowed into a crowd of revelers celebrating New Year’s festivities in New Orleans’ popular French Quarter neighborhood.
+At least 10 people are dead and over 30 injured after a suspected terrorist plowed into a crowd of revelers celebrating New Year’s festivities in New Orleans’ popular French Quarter neighborhood.

-While the New Orleans mayor described the incident as a “terrorist attack” and the city’s police superintendent said the driver was “hellbent” on killing “as many people as he possibly could,” federal law enforcement is still looking into the motives of the suspect, who is now deceased.
+FBI agents are now leading the investigation into the suspected terrorist attack on Bourbon Street around 3:15 a.m.
+Wednesday, as people celebrated the start of the New Year.

-Besides ringing in the new year, tens of thousands of University of Georgia and Notre Dame fans descended upon New Orleans to attend the Allstate Sugar Bowl, one of this year’s College Football Playoff games.
-A parade was held in the French Quarter at 2 p.m. local time that featured marching bands, floats and dance groups winding through the French Quarter.
+Besides ringing in the New Year, tens of thousands of University of Georgia and Notre Dame fans descended upon New Orleans to attend the Allstate Sugar Bowl, one of this year’s College Football Playoff games.
+A parade was held in the French Quarter at 2 p.m. local time on New Year’s Eve that featured marching bands, floats and dance groups.

 The parade helped kick off the city’s New Year’s festivities as well as the big matchup at the Caesers Superdome, which was scheduled to kick off on Wednesday evening.